gnembon/fabric-carpet/docs/scarpet/api/Entities.md

 The following events can be handled by entities.

-*   `'on_tick'`: executes every tick right before entity is ticked in the game.
+*   `'on_tick'`: executes every tick right before the entity is ticked in the game.
 Required arguments: `entity`
 *   `'on_death'`: executes once when a living entity dies.
 Required arguments: `entity, reason`
 *   `'on_removed'`: execute once when an entity is removed.
 Required arguments: `entity`
 *   `'on_damaged'`: executed every time a living entity is about to receive damage.
 Required arguments: `entity, amount, source, attacking_entity`

-It doesn't mean that all entity types will have a chance to execute a given event, but entities will not error when you will attach inapplicable event to it.
+It doesn't mean that all entity types will have a chance to execute a given event, but entities will not error when you attach inapplicable event to it.

 ### `entity_event(e, event, call_name, args...)`

-Attaches specific function from the current package to be called upon the `event`, with extra `args` curried to the original required arguments for the event handler
+Attaches specific function from the current package to be called upon the `event`, with extra `args` carried to the original required arguments for the event handler.

 <pre>
 protect_villager(entity, amount, source, source_entity, healing_player) ->